-And like ice all over the world today, this berg is relentlessly fracturing and floating off from where it originated towards places where its future is deeply uncertain.
+And like ice all over the world today, this berg is relentlessly fracturing and floating off from where it originated towards places where we might not normally expect to see it.

 Photos of fisher, wolverine, mountain lion, marten, and bobcat courtesy of Wolverine Watchers/Bitterroot Mesocarnivore Monitoring Project.